josdejong/mathjs/docs/custom_bundling.md

 layout: default
 ---

-<h1 id="custom-loading-and-bundling">Custom loading and bundling <a href="#custom-loading-and-bundling" title="Permalink">#</a></h1>
+<h1 id="custom-bundling">Custom bundling <a href="#custom-bundling" title="Permalink">#</a></h1>

 Math.js is a large library containing many data types and functions.
 It is well possible that you only need a small portion of the library.
-Math.js allows for loading only the data types and functions that you need.
+Math.js allows for creating a custom index file, loading only the data types and functions  that you need.
 This give faster load times, and allows bundling only the used part of the library with tools like Webpack or browserify.

 To load an empty instance of math.js, load `mathjs/core`.
 This core only contains functions `import` and `config`.